 One of the roles of the Umpire Committee is to be proactive in the development of the US umpire corps for both team and match racing.
 This FAQ is intended to clarify the process and to encourage all those interested to join our umpire team.
 Its purpose is to make transparent the process of becoming an umpire.
 Some of the questions deal with the nuts and bolts of how this committee operates and may be of little interest to someone new to the umpire discipline.

 To umpire match and team races is no easy task, but you will find that the satisfaction of contributing to the growth of our sport and serving competitors makes the work well worth the effort.
 We hope that this document will help you better understand the process.
 Come join us!

-For information about the Umpires Program and how to become an Umpire, please have a look at the FAQ items below.
-For more detailed information, please click the button below for the Umpires Program FAQ.
+For information about the Umpires Program and how to become an Umpire, please review the below-noted questions.
+For more detailed information, review the below-noted Umpires Program FAQ.

 I’ve completed all the items listed on the application form.
 What happens now?

 The Umpire Committee (UC) will review the application to ensure that all the required items have been completed.
 Then they will contact your references and others who may be able to offer an opinion on your application.
 Discussing your application with a large group of people who have worked with you provides the best and most complete picture of your work as an umpire.